SonamGadkari/project-management-knowledge-areas/docs/projectManagementPlan.md

 ## Technical Process Plan:

 ### Tools and technologies:
-Project Libre, Gantt charts, HTML, CSS, Node, Javascript, Visual studio, Microsoft Office,
+Project Libre, Gantt charts, HTML, CSS, Node, Javascript, Visual studio, Microsoft Office, JIRA, Agile

 ### Software documents:
 All the documents like Product acceptace plan, daily scrum, management plans, sprint reviews are needed to be rreviewed by the project managers.